chrisnoonan98675/site/xl-deploy/how-to/create-an-xl-scale-host-template.markdown

 ## The host template descriptor

-The host template descriptor is a FreeMarker template which is transformed into an XML-based definition of all CIs that are registered in XL Deploy after the host is launched on the virtualization platform.<!-- For more details regarding the XML format please check the [XL Deploy REST API documentation](http://docs.xebialabs.com/releases/4.0/xl-deploy/rest-api/com.xebialabs.deployit.plugin.api.udm.ConfigurationItem.html).-->
+The host template descriptor is a FreeMarker template which is transformed into an XML-based definition of all CIs that are registered in XL Deploy after the host is launched on the virtualization platform.

 The FreeMarker template can make use of the variables described in the following table: